Last Updated on April 13, 2023

 2. Sambal Oelek

 Sambal oelek is an Indonesian chili paste that is similar in taste and spice level to Gochujang.
-It is made from ground red chili peppers, vinegar, and salt.
+It is made from ground red chilli powder, vinegar, and salt.
 Often used as a condiment or as an ingredient in cooking.
-It adds a spicy kick to dishes and you can use it in anything from stir-fries to soups.
+It adds a spicy kick and acidic sweetness to dishes.
+You can add one tablespoon in anything from stir-fries to soups.

 Just a reminder, traditionally, Sambal Oelek contains shrimp paste, so it isn’t vegan.
 But luckily, there are a lot of vegan options on the market to choose from.

-Chili paste is a thick, red paste made from chili peppers, vinegar, and oil.
+Thai chili paste is a thick, red pepper flake paste made from chili peppers, vinegar, and oil.
 It’s a common ingredient in Asian cooking and has a similar flavor to Gochujang.

 Made from either fresh or dried chili peppers, and it’s hot level depending on the type of chili pepper used.

 If you can’t find gochujang at your local grocery store, don’t worry!
-You can easily make a substitute with miso paste and Gochugaru.
+You can easily make a substitute with miso paste and a few teaspoons of Gochugaru (Korean chili powder) with a dash of sugar syrup to add a bit sweet taste.
 Simply mix together equal parts of each ingredient, and you’ll have a delicious, spicy paste that’s perfect for marinating or adding to stews and soups.

 If you want a more authentic Gochujang flavor, you can also add a bit of rice vinegar or a bit sugar to the mixture.